-- 8. (I) Fuel tanks must be of adequate capacity and properly secured and must be constructed of steel or other material providing equivalent strength and which is corrosion resistant and does not re-act chemically with the fuel. - (2) Outlets of bui It-in fuel tanks must be fitted with shut-off valves or approved automatic shut-off and anti-siphoning devices, Shut-off valves that cannot readily and safely be accessed must be capable of remote operation.

-- (3) Fuel filler pipes to built-in fuel tanks must be adequate for the purpose and must be provided with adequate sealing threaded plugs or caps.
+- 8. (1) Fuel tanks must be efficiently secured and of adequate capacity and must be constructed of suitable material. - (2) Outlets of built-in fuel tanks must be fitted with shut-off valves or approved automatic shut-off and anti-syphoning devices.
+Shut-off valves that cannot readily and safely be accessed must be capable of remote operation. - (3) Fuel filler pipes to built-in fuel tanks must be adequate for the purpose and must be provided with adequate sealing threaded plugs or caps.
 Only non-corrosive materials may be used. - (4) All fuel tanks must be fitted with adequate breathers or breather pipes led to a height allowing the vessel to heel to 50 degrees without fuel escaping through them.
-The breathers or breather pipes must be led to the outside of the hull and must be constructed so as to prevent the ingress of water into the tank in all operating conditions. - (5) All fuel tanks must be provided with a suitable means for determining the amount of fuel in the tank, - (6) All fuel tanks holding petrol must be fitted or stored outside engine and battery compartments. - (7) Gauge glasses must be fitted with self-closing valves.
+The breathers or breather pipes must be led to the outside of the hull and must be constructed so as to prevent the ingress of water into the tank in all operating conditions. - (5) All fuel tanks must be provided with a suitable means for determining the amount of fuel in the tank. - (6) All fuel tanks holding petrol must be fitted or stored outside engine and battery compartments. - (7) Where gauge glasses are provided, they must be fitted with self-closing valves.